California Psalms

 housing human settlements instead of insect colonies.

-12 A tawny curtain sagging, the gulf of an enormous cloud of rain,
+12 A tawny sagging ceiling-cloth, the gulf of an enormous cloud of rain,

-a cover on a polished concert grand, dragged a dismal shadow
+outflung above a polished concert grand, has dragged a dismal shadow

-blotting out the moon’s sightless side, a ruler blade snapping a line
+blotting out the moon’s sightless side, a straightedge border drawn

 13 The Ruler ocean knows no horizon,

-it denounces horizons, aligned with sky as escalating fog,
+it spurns horizons, aligned with sky as escalating fog,

 unfragmented thoughts.